jma1ice/newsletterr/readme.md

 #### And these items are feature requests:
 * Look into email formatting across email clients | mjml?
-* Reduce image size to better fall with regulations
+* Reduce image size to better fall within size regulations
 * Make clickable posters for available recommendations to take users to Plex to watch
 * Graph titles need to specify the date range - or at least show what time range the data is for somewhere in the email
 * Rename 'ra' and 'recs' snap in block for clarity?
-* Add more date range options in schedule builder to match dashboard
 * Keep settings details on error so user won't have to re-enter them